Rudraksh-GKMIT/PocketBuddy-docs/docs/Technical/authentication.md

 ### Role-based Access Control (RBAC)
 - **Admin:** Can add members, set category, and view all family transactions.
-- **Member:** Can log personal expenses and view only their own reports.
+- **Member:** Can log personal expenses and view only their own summery.

 If authentication fails, the backend responds with **HTTP 401 Unauthorized**, maintaining strict access control and data privacy.